-Lawyers at The Medical Negligence Experts have extensive experience in representing clients who have been victim to negligence in hospitals, and who are seeking compensation.
+The solicitors we work with at The Medical Negligence Experts have extensive experience in representing clients who have been victim to negligence in hospitals, and who are seeking compensation.
 We understand that you may still be recovering both physically and emotionally.

 Plus, starting a legal process for damages may be the furthest thing from your mind.
 Some people may put it off until they feel better and get their head around what they’ve been through.

 To start a hospital negligence claim, you have three years from:

 - from the time you became aware treatment led to the injury.

 The only exception is if you were under 18 at the date of the incident.
 In that case, you have until your 21st birthday to make a claim.
 It is also possible to act as a “litigation friend” for someone who is: